sergioabreu-g/hugo-minimalist-spa/README.md

 that every asset included in `static/` will be served into the final building, even if you never use it.

 ### SASS and CSS
+You can add your custom CSS as you would do with your normal site, then import it using the custom imports explained before,

 Hugo minimalist SPA is built using only SASS, so if you want to modify it I recommend you to read the source files.
 I do not recommend at all to modify the compiled CSS, that won't keep the modifications the next time you build your website, and it will probably be much harder to do.